John Swift (general): Palmyra

 In the winter of 1788–89, with the Wyoming Valley situation not going in the Connecticuters' favor, John Swift and John Jenkins purchased a large tract within the Phelps and Gorham Purchase in what is now Wayne County, New York, with the intent of helping their fellow Connecticuters settle there instead.
 When Swift set up residence near Ganargua Creek in 1790 (after buying out Jenkins), the area was named "Swift's Landing".
 It later was named "Tolland" before being renamed "Palmyra" at the first town meeting in 1796.

 Life in Palmyra

 Swift had married Rhoda Sawyer on March 6, 1784; her brother was the one who proposed the name "Palmyra" in 1796.
 After Rhoda's death, Swift later married Hepsibah Treat Davidson.
 He had four children by his first wife and three more by his second.

 War of 1812

-Hit-and-run attack in New York
+Skirmish near Fort Niagara

 On January 8, 1814, Lt.
 Colonel Caleb Hopkins and General John Swift who are both militia commanders led a hit-and-run surprise attack on a British contingent that was out collecting wood.
 Caleb Hopkins and John Swift led 70 American militiamen in this engagement.
 The American militia surprised the British party.
 The British suffered 4 killed and 8 captured.
 The American militia only suffered 1 killed.
 The Americans withdrew to Canandaigua with their prisoners after their successful surprise attack.